Transport & Warehouse Operations Supervisor (level 3) Apprenticeship

 What Funding is Available for my business?

 Government funding is available to cover up to 100% of the cost of training.
 Employers are grouped into “levy payers” and “non-levy payers”.
 If your payroll is over £3mil, then the government will use the money in the apprenticeships levy which you already pay.
-Non-levy payers have a contribution of £1000 – the remaining 95% is covered by the government.
+Apprenticeships are free for levy-paying employers or a 5% contribution for non-levy-paying employers, this is £250 for the Urban Driver (ST1025) course or just £400 for our C+E or Warehouse Operative courses (ST0257 or ST0259). – the remaining 95% is covered by the government.

 When Does this scheme start?